FredHutch/coopMetrics/README.md

 # coopMetrics

-The `coopMetrics` package was developed as a thin wrapper around the [`gh`](https://github.com/r-lib/gh) and [`googleAnalyticsR`](https://code.markedmondson.me/googleAnalyticsR/) packages to pull specific metrics from either API.
-It's meant to work specifically with GitHub Pages blog set up using [Jekyll](https://jekyllrb.com/).
+The `coopMetrics` package was developed as a thin wrapper around the [`gh`](https://github.com/r-lib/gh) and [`googleAnalyticsR`](https://code.markedmondson.me/googleAnalyticsR/) packages to pull specific metrics.
+It's meant to work specifically with GitHub Pages blogs set up using [Jekyll](https://jekyllrb.com/).

 ## Installation